tolkienforum/ipb-convert-gallery3/README.md

 - copy the gallery3.php file from this repository to the converter.
 - Login to the IP.Board administration console and go to the converter app.
 - Start a new conversion.
 Choose the *Menalto Gallery 3* converter.
 Some steps will require additional information.
+- HINT: check the IP.Gallery settings and the configured image sizes (see Screenshot in doc/images).
+IP.Gallery
+  will resize all added images when you rebuild all images.
+I would recommend large sizes so the preview images
+  can be rebuild with a bigger size in the future.

 ### Post-Conversion Tasks